agnostack/magento_extension/README.md

 Additional detailed instructions on configuring agnoStack for the new version can be found at: https://agnostack.com/faqs/setup-onboarding/configuring-magento-1.

+> As of September 7th, 2020 agnoStack has now officially taken over support and maintenance of this Extension from Zendesk.
+Learn more at: https://agnostack.com/press-releases/agno-stack-takes-over-zendesk-magento-1-extension

 # Zendesk Extension for Magento